-As a special dispensation the Inland Revenue allows Scout Groups like ours to claim back the income tax that you have paid on donations you make to Scouts.
-This covers the subs you pay at the beginning of each year as well as other genuine donations.
+As a special dispensation the HM Revenue & Customs allows Scout Groups like ours to claim back the income tax that you have paid on donations you make to the Group.
+This covers the subs that parents/guardians pay each term, as well as other genuine donations.

 Currently the Group gets a rebate of just under £1000 per annum.
 But this could over £2500 if every parent (who pays tax at the standard rate or more) signed up for Gift Aid.

-Only one tax payer per family needs to sign up – and this one form will see their child right through their Scouting life – from Beavers to Explorers (even Network).
+Only one tax payer per family needs to sign up – and this one form will see their child right through their Scouting life – from Beavers to Explorers.

 If you haven’t signed up (or can’t remember) please fill in the Gift Aid Form below and we will then do all of the rest: